openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/b-ha.svg" alt="High Availability Icon" style="width:200px;">

-There is no blast radius effect.
-CAS architecture does not have the blast radius issue that is typically observed in the traditional storage systems.
-Metadata of the volume is not centralized and is kept local to the volume.
+Because OpenEBS follows the CAS architecture, upon node failure the OpenEBS controller will be rescheduled by Kubernetes while the underlying data is protected via the use of one or more replicas.
+More importantly - because each workload can utilize its own OpenEBS - there is no risk of a system wide outage due to the loss of storage.
+For example, metadata of the volume is not centralized where it might be subject to a catastrophic generalized outage as is the case in many shared storage systems.
+Rather the metadata is kept local to the volume.
 Losing any node results in the loss of volume replicas present only on that node.
 As the volume data is synchronously replicated at least on two other nodes, in the event of a node failure, the data continues to be available at the same performance levels.

 <hr>